ilikeyu/skeleton-sp21/README.md

       1. item type will be the Hypo class type.
       2. **Dynamic Type Selection** compile-time type *static type*, during declaration; Run-time type *dynamic type*, during Instantiation. when Dynamic override Static, then **Dynamic** type is uesd instead.
    8. "Is-a" relationship.

+## July 22nd

+### lab 3

+1. when list size varies, each call varies significantly; For small size, timer is unreliable; For different hardware, the eact number not the same , but the general trend is identical *asymptotic*.
+2. Resume and conditional breakpoints.
+3. Execution Breakpoints: this instanceof java.lang.outofbranch. no breakpoints for a specific line needed

+### project 1

+1.